Anisotropy with respect to the applied magnetic field of spin qubit decoherence times: Results

-where model dependent factor $\delta_{mod} = \delta_{ij}/3$ for random dipole model and $\delta_{mod} = \delta_{iz} \delta_{jz}$ for trap model.
+where the model-dependent factor $\delta_{mod} = \delta_{ij}/3$ for the random dipole model, $\delta_{mod} = \delta_{iz} \delta_{jz}$ for the trap model, and $\delta_{ij}$ is the Kronecker delta.
 Here $g(t)$ is the time correlation function for a single dipole.
-We substitute Eqs. \ref{eq:eit}, \ref{eq:ej0}, and \ref{eq:pp} into the definition of the electric field correlation function and, after some calculation and a time Fourier transform, find
+We substitute Eqs.~\ref{eq:eit} and \ref{eq:pp} into the definition of the electric field correlation function and, after some calculation and a time Fourier transform, find